ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The JWP proof value is one or more octet strings that are only meant to be generated from and processed by the underlying JPA.
-Internally, the proof value may contain one or more cryptographic statements that are used to check the integrity protection of the header(s) and all payloads.
+Internally, the proof value may contain one or more cryptographic statements that are used to check the integrity protection of the Header(s) and all payloads.
 Each of these statements may be a ZKP or a traditional cryptographic signature.
 The algorithm is responsible for how these statements are serialized into a single proof value.